jtfirek/VC-DAO/README.md

 ### **How to Run**
-1. Run `npm install` at the root of your directory
+1. Run `npm install` at the root directory
-2. Run `npm start` to start the project
+2. Run `npm start` to launch the DAO on local host

 ### **Technical Details**